Blue Jay baseball gets road sweep at Emporia

-Mehl gave up a walk to start the inning but then a strikeout and two groundouts ended game one, giving the Blue Jays a win.
+14 different Junction City batters got on base in some form during the game and when they got base they caused havoc, recording 10 steals in the game.

-Khoury had a huge game one, grabbing three hits and scoring four of Junction City’s nine runs.
-Tillman, Jonathan Phillips and Key’Ahn Taylor each had two hits.
+Bodie Tillman led all Blue Jays with three hits and was joined in the multi-hit club by Jacob Varnado, Andrew Khoury, Jonathan Phillips and Russell Wilkey.
+Both Nate Rumbaugh (3) and Braden Avers (2) had multiple walks.

-Laughlin got the start and went the first five innings allowing three runs on eight hits and two walks with a strikeout.
-Mehl came in for the final three, allowing two runs on two hits and four walks with three strikeouts.
+Jonathan Phillips got the start and allowed five runs on three hits and five walks while striking out one in an inning and a third.
+Levi Mehl came in to relieve him for the final three and two-thirds innings allowing just four hits and a walk while striking out four.

-Junction City’s offensive explosion continued into game two.
-The Blue Jays scored two in the first and then piled on six in the top of the second to take a towering 8-0 lead after two innings.
+In-game two, both teams put up a run in each of the first two innings but a five-run fourth and two-run fifth boosted the Blue Jays to a 9-2 lead.
+The Chargers responded with four in the bottom of the fifth to get back within three.

-Emporia got in a run in the bottom of the third but Junction City added on two more runs in the top of the fifth to stretch their lead to 10-1.
-The Spartans responded with two runs of their own in the bottom of the sixth but in the next inning, Junction City continued to pour it on, scoring three more runs to extend their lead to 10.
-Emporia scored a final desperation run in the bottom of the seventh to end the game.
+Junction City had scored a run in the top of the sixth and had a runner on second with two outs when officials called the game due to the weather giving the Blue Jays their fourth-straight win.
+Since they were in the middle of an inning when the game got called, the game officially ended at the end of the fifth with the Blue Jays winning 9-6.

 (0) comments